Joo Hyung Park

 What excites you about tomorrow?

 The working process for my wooden pieces has three steps.
 Carving wood to get the form, applying color lacquers as many times as needed, and peeling them off to create an organic pattern on the wood.
 The last step is the most fun part and tomorrow, the lacquer layers on the pieces will be dried and I get to peeled them off.
 Sometimes the patterns are not as beautiful as I wanted them to be, so I have to go back to the second step.
-But most of them have unique quality that cannot be reproduced.
-In a different context, there is another thing that excites me about ‘tomorrow’.
-In South Korea, we are having unprecedented political disorder due to our president’s corruption.
-There will be a huge protest in the biggest plaza in Seoul, demanding the president’s resignation.
-I will take part at the protest and hopefully, she will listen to us this time.
+But most of them have unique qualities that cannot be reproduced.